 - 1) isocaloric feeding: if a low protein diet requires more fat burning then the ad lib feeding could result in a higher dietary intake.
 By giving the same calories as the control diet you reduce the protein catabolism protection.
 This may lead to a lower thermogenesis capacity than they would do naturally and at the same time have a reduction in growth.

-- 2) Too low protein: when feeding animals very low protein amounts or even absent protein, they will reduce protein assembly.
+- 2) Too low protein: when feeding animals very low protein amounts or even absent protein, they will have a lower protein assembly capacity.
 In order to increase heat production, fat needs to be metabolized via an increase in UCP expression and at the same time the machinery for fat metabolism needs to be enhanced.
-This means proteins need to be assembled to form the necessary enzymes, hormones etc. If the level of circulating amino acids go too low then those protein assemblies could be under pressure as well.
+This means proteins (carnitine) need to be assembled to form the necessary enzymes, hormones etc. If the level of circulating amino acids go too low then those protein assemblies could be under pressure as well.

 When evaluating this in humans we see a similar result.
 Energy expenditure goes up when carbohydrates are exchanged for fat while keeping protein equal.
 The subjects on low carb had a TEE of 2713 kcal/d and this changed at the end with an increase of 270 kcal/d so roughly 10% which is in line with the animal study.